 Treating S3 as Read Only

-Athena also optimizes performance by creating external reference tables and treating S3 as a read-only resource.
+Another method Athena uses to optimize performance by creating external reference tables and treating S3 as a read-only resource.
 This avoid write operations on S3, to reduce latency and avoid table locking.

 Athena Performance Issues